eduguy/CPSC-210-Personal-Project/README.md

 ##User Stories

-As a user, I want to be able to sort climbs in terms of their difficulty to find one that suits me.//
+As a user, I want to be able to sort climbs in terms of their difficulty to find one that suits me.// __
 As a user, I want to be able to see only climbs that are a specific difficulty

+As a user, I want to be able to see all the climbs in the gym.

 As a user, I want to be able to track climbs that I have already completed.